 Details from event's RunSignUp.com listing:

 Runners must provide/arrange for their own burro.
-BRAY Club DOES NOT provide burros to participants.
-A limited number of burros are available to rent via local rescues.
-For rescue contacts please email firstname.lastname@example.org.
+BRAY DOES NOT provide burros to participants.
+All burros attending the event (this includes any burros camping at Box 8 Ranch but not running), MUST have a current (within the last year) negative Coggins/EIA test in the current owner's name.
 No participants under the age of 14 will be allowed on the course.

-Arizona's Superior Burro Run is back!
+Arizona's Superior Jackass Dash is here!
 Grab your BBF (Best Burro Friend) and join us for a beautiful course at the foot of the picturesque Superstition mountains.
-Teams can register for 3, 6, or 12 miles, beginning and ending down Main Street Superior where crowds of welcoming locals will cheer you on as you cross the finish line.
-Once your burro is tucked back in at the always-accommodating Box 8 Ranch, runners can stroll the streets of Historic Superior and take in all of the fun, food, and local flavor of the Apache Leap Mining Festival.
+Teams can register for the short (approximately 5 mile) or long (approximately 10 mile) course beginning and ending down Main Street Superior where crowds of welcoming locals will cheer you on as you cross the finish line.
+Once your burro is tucked back in at the always-accommodating Box 8 Ranch, runners can stroll the streets of Historic Superior and take in all of the fun, food, and local flavor this delightful Southwestern mining town has to offer

 All finishers will receive a finisher medal and shirt